danielrosen29/EvoPrompt_Implementation_and_QingyanGuo_Etal_Analysis/README.md

 **Dataset Performance:**

-- EvoPrompt(GA) performs better than or comparable to EvoPrompt(DE) for most language understanding tasks.
+- EvoPrompt(GA) performs better than EvoPrompt(DE) for most language understanding tasks.
-- EvoPrompt(DE) is superior at all question answering tasks and subjectivity classification.
+- EvoPrompt(DE) is superior at question answering tasks and subjectivity classification.

-**Scenario-Based Recommendations:**
+**Author Recommendation for Selecting Implementation:**

-- Use GA when the initial manual prompts are of high quality.
+- Use EvoPrompt(GA) when the initial manual prompts are of high quality.
-- Use DE when the initial prompts are poor, as it's better at escaping local optima.
+- Use EvoPrompt(DE) when the initial prompts are poor, as it's better at escaping local optima.

 ---

 ## Let's look at our demo's results!!!

----
 ## Discussion Questions:
 - *As we can see from pseudocode, there was no need for EvoPrompt to interact with any model parameters or gradients.
 Can anyone think of any benefits this may provide?*